⚠️ We are currently updating our 2020/21 tax guidance across the website

 What is income?

-On this page, we look at some of the most common types of income you might have as a pensioner.
+We look at some of the most common types of income you might have as a pensioner

 - state pension – this pension is taxable;